Frequently Asked Questions

 Individuals coming to the U.S. in H-status may enter the country as early as ten (10) days prior to the start date listed on their Approval Notice.
 People who attempt to enter the U.S. before then may be refused admission.
 For more information, please refer to the travel section.

 The H-1B regulations require a credential evaluation for all non-US degrees.
-A credential evaluation is an evaluation by a US organization that confirms the foreign degree is the equivalent of a US degree in the same field.
-These evaluations are used as evidence by USCIS to confirm the legitimacy of the foreign degree.
-There are many different organizations that can issue credential evaluations.
-Each organization has its own procedures and pricing structures.
-FSIS cannot recommend any specific company.
-For a list of credential evaluators, please visit www.naces.org.
-Other commonly-used evaluation companies are Trustforte and Morningside.
+A credential evaluation is an evaluation by a US credential evaluation organization that confirms the foreign degree is the equivalent of a US degree in the same or similar field.
+There are many different organizations that can issue credential evaluations; each organization has its own procedures, requirements and pricing structures.
+While FSIS cannot recommend or endorse any specific credential evaluation company, many people for whom we file petitions choose to obtain evaluations from Morningside, One Earth, Park or Trustforte.

 If your dependents are currently abroad, they can apply for their dependent visa in the H-4, TD, O-3 or E-3D categories on the basis of your immigration status documents as well as proof of the relationship.
 In situations where the dependent was in the U.S. at the moment the primary status holder’s immigration petition was filed, an application for their dependents may have been included by filing a Form I-539.
 If a Form I-539 was filed with USCIS, a separate Approval Notice for each of the individuals listed on the Form I-539 will be issued by USCIS.
 If such an Approval Notice was issued, the dependent may apply for his or her visa on the basis of that notice and documentation that you are in fact maintaining your status.

 No. Only spouses, not children, of H-1B status holders qualify.
-To qualify, the spouse must hold H-4 status and the H-1B status holder must be the beneficiary of an approved I-140 or have been granted an extension of his or her H-1B status beyond the sixth year of H-1B eligibility based on a pending employment-based green card application.
+To qualify, the spouse must hold H-4 status and the H-1B status holder must be the beneficiary of an approved I-140 or have been granted an extension of their H-1B status beyond the sixth year of H-1B eligibility based on a pending employment-based green card application.

 To qualify for H-1B status, a position does not need to be full-time.
 Part-time positions may qualify for H-1B status as long as the position and foreign national can meet the standard H-1B requirements.
 Departments must keep track of all hours worked for individuals in H-1B status based on a part-time position.
 To change from a full-time to part-time position (or vice versa) while in H-1B status, FSIS must file an amended H-1B petition with USCIS before such a change may take effect.